ericwbailey/ericwbailey.website/source/published/oh-shit-banners.md

   </figcaption>
 </figure>

-Recalling the previous private industry examples, this repurposed treatment makes sense in that the people who display this UI likely:
+This repurposed treatment makes sense if you [recall the private industry examples](#private-industry-examples) listed previously.
+By this, I mean that the people who created this UI likely:

-- Did not have the time or budget allocated to create catastrophic failure state guidelines,
+- Did not have the time or budget previously allocated to create catastrophic failure state guidelines,
 - Had to pick something in the middle of an actual crisis, and also
 - Faced internal pressure to downplay the crisis’ severity.